mentalisttraceur/exec0/README.md

 into easy command-line reach.

-Unfortunately, several languages' functionality does not allow you to invoke a command with with _no_ arguments, and in the worst case I know of, it's not possible to invoke a command with a zero-length zeroth argument either.
-But those are pedantic corner-cases: the majority of the benefits apply to every `exec0` implementation.
+Unfortunately, several languages' functionality does not allow you to invoke a command with with _no_ arguments, and a couple of operating systems do the same thing, and in the worst case I know of, it's not possible to invoke a command with a zero-length zeroth argument either.
+But those are pedantic corner-cases: the majority of the benefits apply to every `exec0` implementation on every platform.